 Uber suspends driver in Australia over bomb plot allegation

-A woman in Australia called police from a gas station toilet claiming her Uber driver told her was planning a bomb plot.
 Uber has suspended a driver in Australia while police investigate allegations that he told a passenger he led an organisation related to the Islamic State movement and planned to blow up Parliament House, the ride-hailing company said on Monday.
+The passenger, a woman who declined to be identified out of fear for her safety, said on Monday she was heading home from downtown Canberra after a night out with friends when she caught an Uber early Sunday morning.

 Discussions